olsh/olsh.github.io/_posts/2019-08-24-iis-custom-error-page.markdown

 Remove `HandleErrorAttribute`.
 We don't want to use it because it doesn't support `aspx` files.

-Add `customErrors` to `web.config` file, this config is responsible for handling erros which occurred in .NET stack
+Add `customErrors` to `web.config` file, this config is responsible for handling errors which occurred in .NET stack

 {% gist 3b44d8a3b5f0c89b42136ada80d1817f web-1.config %}